Painting - L'escradille Monte, 1948 Étienne Beothy

 Whereas good behavior is conducive - even neutrally, there's typically have a problem felicitating it in a recordable manner, while lacking means to necessarily gamify bad behavior's caveats.
 Through all the shared instances that aren't dealing with a two-person commerce - be it a train or bus trip, a walk to and fro a pharmacy or eatery.

 A person once took the care to pick up my dropped gloves, run up an escalator and catch up with me close to an outer exit and give me my gloves.
 This surprised me, and I wish there were a more enduring live 'thank you'.

 I thought later it could be interesting to hold account of seconds.
 A dynamic behavior log?

-In the case above I transacted (lunch at the first, and the Redbull can in the second case).
+In the case above I transacted (lunch).
 It was from a precise location (compositionality -

 Isn't it - that our behavior: without a shared transaction, is after-all a trust factor needed in anonymity?